COT6900/DavidBruck/Week3/README.md

 }

 startingState = EditorData (1, 1) False []

+{-|
+    Commandline interface editor for the "Game of Life".
+    Allows starting the game with the custom board once done editing.
+-}
 lifeEditor = instructions >> do runStateT editorImpl startingState
                                 return () where
     instructions = do